 - 40. Plaintiff incorporates the foregoing allegations as if fully set forth herein. - 41.
-BIPA mandates that companies in possession of biometric data establish and maintain a satisfactory biometric data retention and, importantly, deletion policy.
-Specifically,

-- 42. Defendant failed to comply with these BIPA mandates. - 43.
+BIPA mandates that companies in possession of biometric data establish and maintain a satisfactory biometric data retention-and, importantly, deletion-policy.
+Specifically, those companies must: (i) make publicly available a written policy establishing a retention schedule and guidelines for permanent deletion of biometric data (at most three years after the company's last interaction with the individual); and (ii) actually adhere to that retention schedule and actually delete the biometric information.
+See 740 ILCS 14/15(a). - 42.
+Defendant failed to comply with these BIPA mandates. - 43.
 Defendant is a company registered to do business in Illinois and thus qualifies as a "private entity" under BIPA.
 See 740 ILCS 14/10. - 44.
-Plaintiff is an individual who had his "biometric identifiers" captured and/or collected by Defendant, as explained in detail in above.
+Plaintiff is an individual who had her "biometric identifiers" captured and/or collected by Defendant, as explained in detail in above.
 See 740 ILCS 14/10. - 45.
 Plaintiff's biometric identifiers were used to identify Plaintiff and, therefore, constitute "biometric information" as defined by BIPA.
 See 740 ILCS 14/10. - 46.
 Defendant failed to provide a publicly available retention schedule or guidelines for permanently destroying biometric identifiers and biometric information as specified by BIPA.
 See 740 ILCS 14/15(a). - 47.
-Upon information and belief, Defendant lacked retention schedules and guidelines for permanently destroying Plaintiff's and the Class's biometric data and have not and will not destroy Plaintiff's and the Class's biometric data when the initial purpose for collecting or obtaining such data has been satisfied or within three years of the individual's last interaction with the company. - 48.
-On behalf of herself and the Class, Plaintiff seeks: (1) declaratory relief; (2) injunctive and equitable relief as is necessary to protect the interests of Plaintiff and the Class by requiring Defendant to comply with BIPA's requirements for the collection, capture, storage, and use of biometric identifiers and biometric information as described herein; (3) statutory damages of \$5,000 for each intentional and/or reckless violation of BIPA pursuant to 740 ILCS 14/20(2) or, in the alternative, statutory damages of \$1,000 for each negligent violation of BIPA pursuant to 740 ILCS 14/20(1); and (4) reasonable attorneys' fees and costs and other litigation expenses pursuant to 740 ILCS 14/20(3).
+Upon information and belief, Defendant lacked retention schedules and guidelines for permanently destroying Plaintiff's and the Class's biometric data and have not and will not destroy Plaintiff's and the Class's biometric data when the initial purpose for collecting or obtaining such data has been satisfied or within three years of the individual's last interaction with the company.

+48. On behalf of herself and the Class, Plaintiff seeks: (1) declaratory relief; (2) injunctive and equitable relief as is necessary to protect the interests of Plaintiff and the Class by requiring Defendant to comply with BIPA's requirements for the collection, capture, storage, and use of biometric identifiers and biometric information as described herein; (3) statutory damages of \$5,000 for each intentional and/or reckless violation of BIPA pursuant to 740 ILCS 14/20(2) or, in the alternative, statutory damages of \$1,000 for each negligent violation of BIPA pursuant to 740 ILCS 14/20(1); and (4) reasonable attorneys' fees and costs and other litigation expenses pursuant to 740 ILCS 14/20(3).